davibarreira/LunarVimConfig/README.md

 ![LunarVim](./figures/lunarvim.png)
 # Vim for Julia - Another Look

+#### UPDATES
+UPDATED - 14 September 2022
+VERSION: LunarVim Stable 1.1.4

+The `config.lua` file has been updated.
+The Julia LSP is now natively supported.
+So part of the previous tutorial has been removed, since it's not necessary anymore.

+LunarVim now comes with the `ToggleTerm` plugin, and this enables a very smooth integration between vim and the terminal.
+In my configuration file, I've modified the default behavior to open a terminal in a vertical split, and added some shortcuts, for example, `<ctrl> + b` sends the line current line in the vim file to the terminal opened via `<ctrl> + t`.
+Hence, one can easily write code and send commands to the REPL.
+The same works for sending several lines.
+Just select them using visual mode, and press `<ctrl> + b`.

 ## LunarVim as a Julia IDE

 In the past, I wrote on how to use Vim for Julia.
 Recently, I've changed my setup and I've been using the new and amazing LunarVim.
 Here is a brief tutorial on how to setup Vim (actually Neovim) as your Julia IDE.

 ### Introducing LunarVim
 The first question to be answered is, what is LunarVim?
 Presto!